brunaafl/brunaafl.github.io/_posts/2024-03-04-codesprint.md

 On my side, I helped improve documentation and solve some of the open issues.
 For instance, I worked with Bruno Aristimunha on creating new preprocessor objects for data based on MNE’s raw/Epochs methods, and with Pierre Guetschel on standardizing layers' names.
 All the changes for the new release can be found at [here](https://braindecode.org/stable/whats_new.html).

-If someone is reading this and wants to know more about Braindecode, check [https://braindecode.org/stable/index.html](https://braindecode.org/stable/index.html) !
+If someone is reading this for some reason and wants to know more about Braindecode, check [https://braindecode.org/stable/index.html](https://braindecode.org/stable/index.html) !

 ---